samuelduann/goshine/README.md

 goshine
 =======

-a go client of spark-thriftserver
+a go client library of spark-thriftserver